Ship Maintenance Coordinator

 Our team members across the country and the globe deliver superior service to every one of our clients.
 Our people are vital to our success, and we build teams that are second to none.
 Our team embraces challenges and is engaged in working together to contribute to our business objectives.

-SNC-Lavalin and our “Minor Warships & Auxiliary Vessels” (MWAV) team will be looking for in the future Ship Maintenance Coordinators in our Victoria, BC office.
-Reporting to the SMC Supervisor, the Ship Maintenance Coordinator is responsible to perform in-service support of all day-to-day sub-contracted work onboard HMC Vessels to ensure the assigned level of operational readiness of each vessel.
+SNC-Lavalin and our “Minor Warships & Auxiliary Vessels” (MWAV) team is currently looking for a Ship Maintenance Coordinator (SMC).
+Reporting to the Ship Maintenance Supervisor, the SMC is responsible to perform in-service support of all day-to-day sub-contracted work onboard HMC Vessels to ensure the assigned level of operational readiness of each vessel.
 This includes deployments for docking work periods (DWPs), short notice deployments to foreign locations, and management and oversight of short work periods (SWPs).
 The SMC is responsible to complete all administrative tasks necessary to ensure MIS is current daily.
 The SMC is also responsible to ensure all SLDPI policies for quality, environment, health, and safety are adhered to by SLDPI personnel and service providers.

-- Performs oversight of all day to day ISS work onboard assigned vessels, payloads, and service providers
+- Performs oversight of all day to day In-Service Support work onboard assigned vessels, payloads, and service providers;

 - Communicate with QEHS specialists to ensure safe work practices